 While most famous zi char restaurants are located deep in neighbourhoods all across Singapore, this list features 8 top zi char joints that deliver straight to your doorstep.
 You’ll never have to travel to the far-flung heartland zi char restaurants again when you can get it delivered to you by the hour.
 Lazy supper folk, rejoice!

 1. Keng Eng Kee Seafood

-Their decadentCoffee Pork Ribs ($18) is a signature dish so popular that it has travelled to Denmark, New York and Spain for gourmet events that landed it a noteworthy mention in the 2016 MICHELIN Guide Singapore.
-Other drool-worthy mentions are the Moonlight Hor Fun ($7.20, pictured above), smoky wok-fried seafood noodles topped with a “moon-like” raw egg, and Mingzhu Roll (pictured above, $14.40), crispy fried tau pok stuffed with salted egg yolk, prawns, ham and mushrooms.
+Their decadentCoffee Pork Ribs ($18) is a signature dish so popular that it has travelled to Denmark, New York, and Spain for gourmet events that landed it a noteworthy mention in the 2016 MICHELIN Guide Singapore.
+Other drool-worthy mentions are the Moonlight Hor Fun ($7.20), smoky wok-fried seafood noodles topped with a “moon-like” raw egg, and Mingzhu Roll ($14.40), crispy fried tau pok stuffed with salted egg yolk, prawns, ham, and mushrooms.

 What seals the deal is that island-wide delivery is only $5 with a minimum order, a fee well worth saving you the commute down.

 A uniquely Singaporean zichar staple, the Curry Fish Head ($33) fromSum Kee Foodis not to be missed.
 The humble family-owned zichar restaurant prides itself on serving up the best curry fish head and salted egg yolk dishes in town.

-Expect sharks’ fin in their herbal soups, bullfrog, lobsters as well as zichar staples like its signature Traditional Fish Head Curry($28) and decadent Singapore Chili Crab ($72).
-A self-proclaimed family style restaurant, the folks at The Famous Kitchen believe in wholesome, nourishing food centered around high quality ingredients.
+Expect sharks’ fin in their herbal soups, bullfrog, lobsters as well as stir fried Chinese dishes.
+Don’t skip on the signature Traditional Fish Head Curry($28) and decadent Singapore Chili Crab ($72)!
+A self-proclaimed family-style restaurant, the folks at The Famous Kitchen believe in wholesome, nourishing food centered around high-quality ingredients.